What is Necrotizing Fasciitis/ Necrotizing Myositis?

-Urgent medical care is required because Necrotizing Myositis is a potentially fatal disease.
+Urgent medical care is required Necrotizing Fasciitis and Necrotizing Myositis are potentially fatal.

 Signs and Symptoms

-Early signs of Necrotizing Myositis/Fasciitis are easily missed and are often confused for a minor, superficial infection.
+Early signs of Necrotizing Fasciitis/ Myositis are easily missed and are often confused for a minor, superficial skin infection.

 Overtime, as the infection rapidly spreads, pain and illness will worsen and become very severe.
 By about 4-5 days, the individual is very ill with a severe drop in blood pressure and high temperature.